Ann C. Scales: Career

 Ann Scales taught at the University of New Mexico Law School for 18 years.
 She was a visiting professor at the University of Iowa College of Law, Boston College Law School, the University of British Columbia Faulty of Law, and the University of North Carolina at Chapel Hill.
 At the time of her death, she was a professor at the University of Denver's Sturm College of Law.
-Scales was among the founders of the field of feminist jurisprudence, and invented the term feminist jurisprudence in 1977 while planning a panel for Celebration 25.
+Scales was among the founders of the field of feminist jurisprudence and invented the term feminist jurisprudence in 1977 while planning a panel for Celebration 25.

-Throughout her career, Ann Scales practiced pro bono law in the fields of reproductive rights and GLBTI rights.
+Throughout her career, Ann Scales practiced pro bono law in the fields of reproductive rights and LGBTQI rights.
 She argued the case in which the New Mexico Supreme Court became the first high court of any state to hold that abortion funding is required by women's interest in equality.
 She also worked on the University of Colorado football gang rape case; the effort to bring a women's marathon to the Olympics; and R. v.
 Butler, a pornography case in which Canada's Supreme Court redefined obscenity based on the standard of harm it inflicts, particularly to women.

 Scales, a supporter of postmodernism and Critical legal studies, argued that objective reality was a myth constructed by the patriarchy.

 Ann Scales was a former rodeo rider and was in part descended from Cherokee Native Americans.
 Some of her ancestors walked the Trail of Tears from North Carolina to Oklahoma.

 She died on June 24, 2012, in a hospice in Denver, Colorado, as a result of massive brain trauma after a fall down the stairs in her home earlier in the month.